Pattern (sewing): Pattern digitizing

-After a paper/fabric pattern is completed, very often pattern-makers digitize their patterns for archiving and vendor communication purposes.
+After a paper/fabric pattern is completed, very often patternmakers digitize their patterns for archiving and vendor communication purposes.
 The previous standard for digitizing was the digitizing tablet.
-Nowadays, automatic option such as scanner and cameras systems are available.
+Nowadays, automatic options such as scanners and camera systems are available.

 Fitting patterns

-Mass market patterns are made standardized, so store-bought patterns fit most of people well.
+Mass market patterns are made standardized, so store-bought patterns fit most people well.
 Experienced dressmakers can adjust standard patterns to better fit any body shape.
 A sewer may choose a standard size (usually from the wearer's bust measurement) that has been pre-graded on a purchased pattern.
-They may decide to tailor or adjust a pattern to improve the fit or style for the garment wearer, using French curves, hip curves, and cutting or folding on straight edges.
-There are alternate methods, either directly on flat pattern pieces from measurements, using a pre-draped personalized sloper or using draping methods on a dress form with inexpensive fabrics like muslin.
+They may decide to tailor or adjust a pattern to improve the fit or style for the garment wearer by using French curves, hip curves, and cutting or folding on straight edges.
+There are alternate methods of adjusting a pattern, either directly on flat pattern pieces from the wearer's measurements, using a pre-draped personalized sloper, or using draping methods on a dress form with inexpensive fabrics like muslin.